robertbraeutigam/scan/README.md

 * Handshake (byte array)

 The Noise Protocol Name is the exact protocol used for the following handshake and data exchange.
-If the recepient disagrees with the protocol it must close the connection.
+If the recipient disagrees with the protocol it must close the logical connection.

-The only protocol supported at this time is: **Noise_IKpsk2_25519_AESGCM_SHA256**.
+The only protocol supported at this time is: **Noise_KKpsk2_25519_AESGCM_SHA256**.

-Since the sender obviously has to know the public static key of the recipient (it is in the frame header for routing purposes) the second character is always '*K*'.
-Also, to be able to answer the recipient has to receive the public static key of the sender immediately, hence the '*I*' first character.
+The '*KK*' variant comes from the fact, that the frame already contains the public static key of both the sender and responder.
+So both static keys are already *K*nown.

 For the recipient to "authenticate" the sender, that is, to evaluate whether the two are allowed to talk, there may be multiple possible strategies.
-White listing allowed devices is inpractical in a large installations.
+White listing allowed devices is impractical in large installations.
-Instead this specifiaction requires a shared key (PSK) in all devices that belong to the same logical "network".
+Instead this specification requires a shared key (PSK) in all devices that belong to the same logical "network".
+All devices that possess this shared key are said to be in the "same network".
+Note: this is in terms of "logical" network and is not the same as being in the same TCP/IP network, subnet or similar lower level structure.

-During the on-boarding of a device, it must be given the shared key for the whole network for it to be able to communicate.
+During the on-boarding of a device, the PSK must be supplied for it to be able to communicate.
 See relevant chapter for more details.

 The protocol name also has to be included in the *prologue* of the Noise Handshake to